GMihai00/MODDGANN/README.md

 ## State of the art model

-Under ".vscode" folder rename "launch_state_of_art.json" to "launch.json".

-Run the launch file using the vs extension.
+Run the launch file config 'Start State-of-the-Art Model Training' using the vs extension.
 This will start training an ResNet50 trying to replicate the results from pharyngitis paper using our own dataset, doing 5-fold for validation and outputing tensorboard logs to a newly created "logs" folder.
 You can change this paramaeters, please run the following command for further assistence

 ```ps1
 python ./src/model/state_of_art.py --help